-On 27 July 2022, the Company, through its subsidiary One Victoria Plaza SRL (former MAM Imob Business Center SRL) contracted a bank loan from Garanti Bank in total value of EUR 18,43 million and fully utilized this amount, therefore the loan balance as at 31 December 2022 is RON 89,18 million, from which on short term 5,08 million.
+On 27 July 2022, the Company, through its subsidiary One Victoria Plaza SRL (former MAM Imob Business Center SRL) contracted a bank loan from Garanti Bank in total value of EUR 18,43 million and fully utilized this amount, therefore the loan balance and attached interest as at 31 December 2023 is RON 84,79 million (31 December 2022: RON 89,18 million), from which on short term RON 5,35 million.
 The loan will be fully repaid until June 2037.
+The bank loan contract contains pledges the Office building located in Sos.
+Nicolae Titulescu No.29-31.

-The subsdiaries One United Tower SA and One Cotroceni Park Office Faza2 SA have withdraw during 2022 RON 3,7 million, respectively 8,37 million RON from Element Invest Partners, related party.
-The group loan balance, including interest with Element Invest Partners is RON 20,46 million at 31 December 2022.
+The subsdiaries One United Tower SA, One Cotroceni Park Office SA, One Cotroceni Park Office Faza2 SA and One Cotroceni Park SRL have contracted loans from Element Invest Partners, related party.
+The loan is granted for undefined period of time, depending on the cash resources of the borrower.
+The group loan balance, including interest with Element Invest Partners is RON 34,36 million (31 December 2022: RON 20,46 million), from which short term RON 35,394.